ManeeshWije/ManeeshWije/README.md

 ### Hi I'm Maneesh 👋

-- 🔭 Currently working on a CRUD to-do list app but always hacking away at something.
+- 🔭 Currently working on multiple frontend/backend applications but always hacking away at something.
 - 🌱 2nd year student at the University of Guelph for Computer Science.
 - 👯 If you have a project or idea to collaborate on, let me know!
 - 🤔 I'm actively seeking Software Developer internship/coop opportunities